defano/wyldcard/README.md

 [Buttons](#button-properties) | [Fields](#field-properties) | [Menus](#menu-properties) | [Cards & Backgrounds](#card-and-background-properties) | [Windows](#window-properties) | [Stacks](#stack-properties) | [HyperCard](#hypercard-properties)

 A property is a HyperTalk-addressable attribute that determines how an object looks, feels, and reacts to user interaction.
-Properties in WyldCard are _first class_ containers that can be read or written in whole or by chunk using the `set`, `get`, or `put` commands.
+Properties in WyldCard are _first class_ containers that can be read or written in whole or by chunk as an expression or by using the `set`, `get`, or `put` commands.

 For example,